abdeoliveira/snapxi/README.md

 - Gem `net-ping`

-If you use a debian based distro, something like `sudo apt install ruby` and `sudo gem install net-ping` will solve the aforementioned dependencies.

 - `snapxi` also expects a few things to work properly:

 1. a subvolume `@` mounted to `/`.